-On 20 October 2015, an agreement between the bank and Eurasian Bank JSC has been signed regarding the sale of shares of the bank's subsidiary JSC BankPozitiv Kazakhstan.
+On 20 October 2015, an agreement between the Bank and Eurasian Bank JSC has been signed regarding the sale of shares of the Bank's subsidiary JSC BankPozitiv Kazakhstan.
 As of 30 December 2015, required approvals have been obtained from the regulatory institution of Kazakhistan and the shares of JSC BankPozitiv Kazakhstan have been transferred to EurasianBank JSC with a sale amount of USD 26,265,782 (TL 75,245,530).

-As at 31 March 2018, the Bank provides services through its head office.
-As at 31 March 2018, the number of employees for the Bank and its consolidated subsidiaries are 69 and 2, respectively (31 December 2017 - 127 and 2).
+As at 30 September 2018, the Bank provides services through its head office.
+As at 30 September 2018, the number of employees for the Bank and its consolidated subsidiaries are 73 and 2, respectively (31 December 2017 - 127 and 2).

-For the purposes of the condensed consolidated interim financial information, the Bank and its consolidated held for sale subsidiaries are referred to as the "Group".
+For the purposes of the condensed consolidated interim financial information, the Bank and its consolidated held for sale subsidiaries are referred to as "the Group".

-The subsidiaries included in consolidation and effective shareholding percentages of the Group at 31 March 2018 and 31 December 2017 are as follows:
+The subsidiaries included in consolidation and effective shareholding percentages of the Group at 30 September 2018 and 31 December 2017 are as follows:

+Place of Ef fective shareholding

+incorporation Principal activities a nd voting rights (%)

+30 September 2018 31 December 2017

+Software development

-Place of incorporation Principal activities e shareholding ting rights (%) 31 March 2018 31 December 2017 C Bilişim Istanbul/Turkey Software development and technology 100 100
+C Bilişim Istanbul/Turkey and technology 100 100